THE TAPAS TRILOGY: TASTE THE SPANISH COAST, CONSERVERA DELGADO

 If you love the complexity of a perfectly dressed Mediterranean salad but want the effortless elegance of a pour-and-serve dish, the Seasoned Aliñados are your answer.

 Aliñado translates to “seasoned” or “dressed,” and Delgado takes this definition seriously.
-This tin features premium seafood bathed in a meticulously crafted marinade of high-quality olive oil, vinegar, garlic, and a proprietary blend of herbs.
+This features premium seafood bathed in a meticulously crafted marinade of high-quality olive oil, vinegar, garlic, and a proprietary blend of herbs.

 2. Delgado Cantábrian Anchovies Fillets